geeanlooca/deepspace-turbo/README.md

 If you use [CLion](https://www.jetbrains.com/clion/) as an IDE you can directly import the project and compile/build it from there.
 In any other case, either compile every single source code or wait for a decent Makefile :)

-For the presentation, I used the Beamer theme [Metropolis](https://github.com/matze/mtheme).
+For the presentation I used the Beamer theme [Metropolis](https://github.com/matze/mtheme).
 Refer to the previous link for instructions.

 ---